 - How will we communicate and “check-in” with each other daily?

 - What is the most important thing to us about our relationship?

-If less than half your answers match your partner’s, you could use more dialogue.
-Which areas do you agree with and which areas do you disagree with?
-Can you form a compromise on the areas of different opinion?
-Find one aspect of your relationship where you and your partner share similar goals and discuss how you can both work toward it this year.
+If less than half of your answers match your partner’s, you could use more dialogue.
+Where do you agree and disagree?
+Where can you compromise?
+Find one aspect of your relationship where you share similar goals, and discuss how you can both work toward it this year.

 As Dr. Stephen Covey once said, “If you don’t know where you’re headed, it doesn’t help to try to go there any faster.”
 Before embarking on this year-long journey to a better relationship, make sure you and your partner agree on the same course.
-And, as usual, remember to take your time – changes don’t happen overnight!
-Any relationship resolution may only succeed through mutual effort and communication.
-If the two of you can take small daily steps to improve your sex life, build intimacy, and strengthen your relationship, you will be surprised by their lasting impact!
+Relationship resolutions only succeed through mutual effort and communication.
+We wish you a New Year filled with love!

 Sign up for the Love Notes Newsletter